 Pairwise and multiple sequence alignment can be performed pre and post analysis.
 Alignment can be performed using the Align operation under the Post-processing tab.
-We currently support the iteration-based alignment method, MUSCLE (multiple sequence comparison by log-expectation) for sequence alignment.

 To align sequences in the Files table, (1) select more than one sequence, (2) click Post-processing and (3) Align in the dropdown.